0xHabitat/kiezDAO/README.md

 ### Blockchain For Social Impact
 To showcase kiezDAO we have produced two prototypes.
 A technical one and user facing one:

 - Front-end prototype showcasing functionality of our application.
-You could see it on [Figma](x).
+You could see it on [figma](https://www.figma.com/proto/LpKMJEGglqbQHbDtNmGD99/KiezDAO--Rent-User-flow?node-id=0%3A1&scaling=scale-down).
 - Set of smart contracts interacting with Celo blockchain, inside this repository.

 In the table below you will find a summary of weekly deliverables that have been created during the incubator.